Macros for Gaining Muscle and Cutting Fat

 - It adequately fuels your muscles so that your workouts can stress your muscles to the point of muscle trauma, which is essential for growth.

-While the flexible diet fuels your transformation, I can’t stress the importance of proper exercise.
-Weight bearing exercise actually enhances fat loss as well promotes muscle growth.
+While your macros fuel your transformation, I can’t stress the importance of proper exercise.
+Weight-bearing exercise actually enhances fat loss as well promotes muscle growth.

-Therefore, a weight training program of some sort has to be used in conjunction with the dietary recommendations of the flexible diet.
+Therefore, a weight training program of some sort has to be used in conjunction with the dietary recommendations of counting macros.

 Using a scale isn’t the best measure of your progress concerning how well you are losing fat and gaining muscle.

-Muscle tissue is far more dense than fat tissue, so the same volume of muscle weighs much more than the same volume of fat.
+Muscle tissue is far denser than fat tissue, so the same volume of muscle weighs much more than the same volume of fat.
 Therefore, the numbers on the scale may only be going down ever so slightly as you build muscle or vice versa.

 Also, make sure you have realistic goals in place.
 Here’s how body fat percentage breaks down in both men and women.